ilundberg/gapclosing/cran-comments.md

 * Added a reference describing the methods in the package in the description field of the DESCRIPTION file in the form authors (year) <doi:...>
+* Changed uses of T and F as logicals to TRUE and FALSE

 ## Release summary